-- 1. When Highmark Wholecare[TM] does not have a medical policy for a specific genetic test, ALL of the following criteria must be met for the test to be considered medically necessary: - A. A complete history, physical examination, family history and pedigree analysis, laboratory, imaging and other diagnostic testing, and a specific medical differential diagnosis has been established; AND - B. The results of the genetic testing will have a direct impact on the patient's care/treatment plan, including the determination of the intensity of surveillance or initiating a new course of treatment of that disease or altering an existing therapy or the responsible family member/legal guardian intends to use the information in making decisions about his/her care or treatment plan; AND - C. The patient is at direct risk of inheriting the genetic mutation (pre-symptomatic) as determined on review of family history and risk factors (carrier identification); AND - D. The genetic disorder is associated with the potential for significant disability or has a lethal natural history; AND - E. The patient displays clinical features as documented in the physical exam, and conventional testing are inconclusive, and a definitive diagnosis is uncertain (diagnostic); AND - F. The patient has not had like or similar genetic testing previously.
-This does not apply to requests for comprehensive genetic testing when targeted testing has been previously performed; AND - G. The providing laboratory is approved by the FDA and/or other professional or governmental agencies; AND - H. The specific mutation or set of mutations has been established in the scientific literature as a reliable test associated with the disease; AND - I. Peer reviewed literature is available that provides evidence for the indications and performance of the testing. - J. For tissue-specific or tumor testing the following criteria must be met: - 1) The patient is a candidate for targeted drug therapy associated with a specific genetic mutation; AND - 2) There is an established positive association of a specific gene mutation in response to a particular drug therapy
+- 1. When Highmark WholecaresM does not have a medical policy for a specific genetic test, ALL of the following criteria must be met for the test to be considered medically necessary: - A. A complete history, physical examination, family history and pedigree analysis, laboratory, imaging and other diagnostic testing, and a specific medical differential diagnosis has been established; AND - B. The results of the genetic testing will have a direct impact on the individual's care/treatment plan.
+This may include the determination of the intensity of surveillance, initiating a new course of treatment of the disease, altering an existing therapy, or the responsible family member/legal guardian intends to use the information in making decisions about the individual's care or treatment plan; AND

+- C. The individual is at direct risk of inheriting the genetic mutation (pre-symptomatic) as determined on review of family history and risk factors (carrier identification); AND - D. The genetic disorder is associated with the potential for significant disability or has a lethal natural history; AND - E. The individual displays clinical features as documented in the physical exam, conventional testing are inconclusive, and a definitive diagnosis is uncertain (diagnostic); AND - F. The individual has not had similar genetic testing previously.
+This does not apply to requests for comprehensive genetic testing when targeted testing has been previously performed; AND - G. The providing laboratory is approved by the FDA and/or other professional or governmental agencies; AND - H. The specific mutation or set of mutations has been established in the scientific literature as a reliable test associated with the disease; AND - I. Peer reviewed literature is available that provides evidence for the indications and performance of the testing. - 2.
+For tissue-specific or tumor testing, ALL of the following criteria must be met: - A. The individual is a candidate for targeted drug therapy associated with a specific genetic mutation; AND - B. There is an established positive association of a specific gene mutation in response to a particular drug therapy.